umhau/PXEN/README.md

 ## pain point

-Installing hypervisors on a large cluster, and keeping them up-to-date, is time-consuming and possibly error-prone with data loss resulting.
+Installing hypervisors on a large cluster, and keeping them up-to-date, is time-consuming and possibly error-prone with resulting data loss.

+## value

+Complexity reduction: boot once & run everywhere.

 ## design points

 Specifications for all VMs is housed on the originating flash drive; these are moved to wherever they fit on the hypervisor.
 Parameters include CPU count, memory requirements and disk access bandwidth.
 (Should be possible to make that a solvable / optimizable equation.)

 Thus, from a clean reboot, all hosts are turned on, and all guests loaded and started.
 To update the hypervisor, update the USB key and transfer the VMs. (?)

+RAID devices on each hypervisor host are automatically mounted.

+Where are VMs stored?

 ## pieces